Fellowships for Humanities, Languages and Social Science Graduates

 Available Fellowships by Granting Agency

-American Councils for International Education (ACTR/ACCELS) Eurasian Regional Language Program
+American Councils for International Education (ACTR/ACCELS)

-This program provides advanced undergraduates, graduate students, and recent graduates the opportunity to study Eurasian languages in an overseas, immersion setting for a semester, a summer, or the full academic year.
+This program provides advanced undergraduates, graduate students, and recent graduates the opportunity to study Eurasian languages in an overseas immersive setting for a semester, a summer, or the full academic year.
 Academic programs are tailored to participant requests; a typical program devotes 2/3 of the course work to language study and 1/3 to culture, area studies, politics, history, literature, or economics.
 Graduate scholarships are available to students in the humanities and the social sciences.
 Merit scholarships are also available.

 Boren Awards

-Boren Scholarships
+Boren Scholarships/Fellowships

 Special Boren Scholarships are available for students in the STEM disciplines; these provide funding for summer study in another country.

-Pickering Graduate Foreign Affairs Fellowship
+Pickering Foreign Affairs Program

 Based on financial need, this fellowship supports graduate work by those historically underrepresented in the foreign service but is open to all.
 Appropriate fields include public policy, international affairs, public administration, business, economics, political science, sociology, or foreign languages.
-Candidate’s must enroll in a two-year master’s program and, following graduation, work for a minimum of three years as a foreign service officer.
+Candidates must enroll in a two-year master’s program and, following graduation, work for a minimum of three years as a foreign service officer.